styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-prismjs/README.md

         {
           resolve: `gatsby-rehype-prismjs`,
           options: {
+            // All code blocks will be wrapped in an additional <div>
+            // containter to allow for better styling.
+This might break
+            // your current theme.
+You might therefore have to provide
+            // additional styling classes (below is just an example).
+            divClassNames: "kg-card kg-code-card",
             // Class prefix for <pre> tags containing syntax highlighting;
             // defaults to 'language-' (e.g. <pre class="language-js">).
             // If your site loads Prism into the browser at runtime,